In this article we will be covering our product sourcing, testing and quality standards for:

 Price uncertainty which can change the cost of and delay delivery of the products we produce and you buy

-The U.S. does not have an exclusive license to high quality manufacturing (think NVIDIA)
+The U.S. does not have an exclusive license to high quality manufacturing (think nVIDIA)

 Aren't overseas partners dangerous to use?